 Having managed a legal practice for many years, I also have extensive experience in navigating the marketplace and I offer practical legal advice to business people, particularly in the field of design, no matter their skill level.
 This commitment led to my appointment as General Counsel to the Association of Canadian Industrial Designers, Counsel to the Institute without Boundaries, and to the boards of several new media companies.

-I am a frequent lecturer and writer on legal, historical, and new media topics, have appeared on CBC TV, CBC Radio, Global News, CTV and Canada AM and have been quoted newspapers as diverse as the Washington Post, Canadian Business Magazine, and the Toronto Star.
+I am a frequent lecturer and writer on legal, historical, and new media topics, have appeared on CBC TV, CBC Radio, Global News, CTV and Canada AM and have been quoted newspapers as diverse as the Lawyer's Daily, the Washington Post, Canadian Business Magazine, and the Toronto Star.
 I also frequently lecture to students in the School of Design at George Brown College.
 As a result of my academic research, I was awarded the 2013 Widdifield Award from the Ontario Bar Association for my work on the intersection of estate planning, estate administration, and social media, known as digital legacy, which addresses questions of what happens to our online lives when we die.
 I've even been cited in the High Court of Australia decision of Griffith University v.
 Tang for my work on judicial review in the university context.